Dr. Jon Lorsch

 Dr. Bob Lees

 Bob, who is trained in synthetic and bioorganic chemistry, manages research grants in organic chemistry.
 Prior to joining the Institute, he served as a scientific review officer in the NIH Center for Scientific Review and as a program director at the National Cancer Institute.

-Until her retirement in January 2017, Cathy directed the NIGMS division that supports basic research and training in cell biology and biophysics.
-She played an active role in developing new NIH initiatives in single molecule biophysics and live cell imaging.
+Cathy directs the NIGMS division that supports basic research and training in cell biology and biophysics.
+She has played an active role in developing new NIH initiatives in single molecule biophysics and live cell imaging.

 Peter manages grants in biological modeling and bioinformatics, and he plays an active role in the NIH Biomedical Information Science and Technology Initiative.